ZenFlux/zenflux/packages/zenflux-cli/README.md

     - **Watcher Setup**: It sets up a watcher for each package.
 When the watcher detects a change in a package, it triggers the build process for that package.
 To avoid triggering multiple builds for rapid successive changes, the build process is debounced using the `debounce` function.
     - **Change Detection**: Whenever a file in a package changes, the watcher triggers the build process for that package.
 The build process is triggered after a delay to ensure that multiple rapid changes do not trigger multiple builds.
     - **Post-Build**: After each build process, it performs TypeScript pre-diagnostics for all configurations.
 This helps to catch and report any TypeScript errors that might have been introduced during the changes.
-    - **TypeScript Pre-Diagnostics**: After each build process, it performs TypeScript pre-diagnostics for all configurations.
-This helps to catch and report any TypeScript errors that might have been introduced during the changes.
     - **Watch Method**: The `watch` method is used to set up a watcher for a specific package.
 It triggers a build process whenever a change is detected in the package.
 The build process is debounced to avoid triggering multiple builds for rapid successive changes.
     - **Debounce Function**: The `debounce` function ensures that the build process is not triggered more than once within a specified delay.
       <br />&nbsp;&nbsp;&nbsp;This is useful to avoid triggering multiple builds for rapid successive changes.